16 Top-Rated Resorts in the Phoenix Area

 Accommodation is a unique mix of luxury rooms, casitas, and incredible private estate homes spread along the lower slopes of beautiful Camelback Mountain.
 The resort can accommodate a full range of group sizes with different living arrangements.

-Views from the dining room, through the floor-to-ceiling glass windows out over the pool area and across Paradise Valley to Piestewa Peak are fantastic.
+elements, the fine dining establishment helmed by Executive Chef Beau MacMillan, has exceptional food that will have you booking a table to come back as you leave.
+The views from the dining room through the floor-to-ceiling glass windows out over the pool area and across Paradise Valley to Piestewa Peak are fantastic.

 The Sanctuary Spa provides a wide variety of services with a focus on Asian-themed treatments.
 If you want to tune up your tennis game, the resort also has a resident tennis pro and five competition courts.